Graylog2/documentation/pages/configuration/https.rst

 Using HTTPS
 ***********

 We highly recommend securing your Graylog installation using SSL/TLS to make sure that no sensitive data is sent over the wire in plain text.
-To make this work, you need to do two things:
+To make this work, you need to enable the ``http_enable_tls`` setting in your Graylog server configuration.

-  - Enable TLS for the Graylog REST API (``rest_enable_tls``)
-  - Enable TLS for the web interface endpoint (``web_enable_tls``)

 You also need to make sure that you have proper certificates in place, which are valid and trusted by the clients.
 Not enabling TLS for either one of them will result in a browser error about mixed content and the web interface will cease to work.